 Lacqua: “When is the ideal time to start talking about it [exiting QQE]?”

 Kuroda: “It’s too early… Because our target rate is 2% – we’re still around zero percent inflation rate.
 So it’s a long way to go.
 So although we forecast that the inflation rate would gradually rise to our 2% and reaching the target sometime around fiscal 2018, it’s a long way to go.
 So, at this stage it’s premature to discuss in an exact way about an exit strategy.”

 Lacqua: “Governor, what have you learned in your time as head of the BOJ?
 I don’t know if it is easier or more difficult than you thought to manage this complicated economy.”

 Kuroda: “It’s maybe of course challenging, depending on the economic and market conditions when the BOJ starts to exit from the current QQE and yield control.
 But I think it can be managed in a reasonable way.
 So I have no particular concern about the increased balance sheet or negative interest rates on the short end.
-No.”Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+No.”Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.